CumulusNetworks/docs/content/cumulus-netq-416/Installation-Management/Install-NetQ/Setup-sngl-cld.md

 Run the following command with the `config-key` obtained from the email you received from NVIDIA titled *NetQ Access Link*.
 You can also obtain the configuration key {{<link title="Configure Premises" text="through the NetQ UI">}}.

+If the VM already has NetQ installed, run the `netq bootstrap reset` command before reinstalling NetQ.

 ```
 nvidia@<hostname>:~$ netq install opta standalone full interface eth0 bundle /mnt/installables/NetQ-4.15.0-opta.tgz config-key <your-config-key> [proxy-host <proxy-hostname> proxy-port <proxy-port>]
 ```